Table of Contents

 To help you get that edge, we’ve picked out six modern CV template designs that match UK employer expectations.
 These templates are all free to download and edit in Microsoft Word, and we also have modern CV templates for Google Docs if you prefer to manage your CV online.

-1. Hebrides modern CV template
+1. Snowdonia modern CV template

 This modern CV template’s blue and white colour scheme is both professional and inviting.